chihyang/CPP_Primer/chap03/README.md

 ##Exercise 3.29:

-> List some of the drawbacks of using an array instead of a vector.
+> List some of the drawbacks of using an array instead of a _vector_.

 ##Exercise 3.30